White bluecolumbian

 Breast, belly, thighs and rear-part: white

-Down: from white to light blue-grey.
+Down: light blue-grey.

 Serious faults